 Professional bodybuilders love their equipment.
 They constantly wear weightlifting belts, gloves, and straps.
 The beginners imitate.
 Monkey see, monkey do.
 As a result, it’s not uncommon to see unaware individuals using straps for every exercise.

 Straps are a valuable training equipment that gives you an opportunity to increase your workload when your hands are the limiting factor.
 The manual says, however, that excessive reliance on straps produces weak grips.

-A good practice to adopt is to never use straps for your warm-up sets.
-That way your forearms will continue to get stronger, while the straps will allow you to get some extra volume.
-If you were to deadlift for example, you could skip the straps until the last set or two of your routine.
+A common way to limit the negative effect of straps on your grip is to remove them from your warm-up sets.
+That way your forearms will continue to get stronger as your warm-up sets get heavier.
+If you were to deadlift, for example, you could skip the straps until the last set or two of your routine.

-If you were doing pull-ups, you don’t need straps at all unless you are injured or you are learning the technique.
-Pull-ups do not require that much of a grip strength.
-You are not going to hang forever anyway.
-However, if you are suffering from elbow tendonitis straps may be a valuable option meant to take some pressure off the hurting structures.
+I don’t think you need straps for pull-ups at all unless you are injured or working on your technique (back activation).
+Even weighted pull-ups do not require that much grip strength, to be honest.
+However, if you are suffering from elbow tendonitis, straps may be a legitimate way to reduce the pressure on the hurting structures.

 Straps could also be useful when you are learning how to activate your lats.